mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 ### ARB On-Road Spatial Surrogates

 ARB uses several spatial surrogates when modeling on-road emissions.
-Most of these surrogates come real, measured traffic data from the [Calvad database](https://www.arb.ca.gov/research/apr/past/11-316.pdf) to distribute VMT-based on-road emissions across the modeling grid.
+Most of these surrogates come real, measured traffic data from the [CalVAD database](https://www.arb.ca.gov/research/apr/past/11-316.pdf) to distribute VMT-based on-road emissions across the modeling grid.
 Though for linehual trucks the [CalTrans CSTDM](http://www.dot.ca.gov/hq/tpp/offices/omsp/statewide_modeling/cstdm.html) data was used, as it was believed to be a more cohesive view of the VMT for those vehicle types.
 Unlike previous on-road models, ESTA also includes a series of spatial surrogates for the non-moving emissions from on-road vehicles: starting and resting emissions.

-#### Calvad VMT by Day-of-Week and Period
+#### CalVAD VMT by Day-of-Week and Period

-The [Calvad database](https://www.arb.ca.gov/research/apr/past/11-316.pdf) uses a variety of real-life traffic measurements to build a real picture of the traffic at the link-level across California.
+The [CalVAD database](https://www.arb.ca.gov/research/apr/past/11-316.pdf) uses a variety of real-life traffic measurements to build a real picture of the traffic at the link-level across California.
 Because the CalTrans database uses real, measured traffic data, it is an extremly desirable ground-truth data set.
 But it does not include a lot of data about the vehicle types in traffic, as it is more expensive to collect that sort of data.
 Since the number of wheel axis were recorded for each measured vehicle, it was determined that heavy-heavy-duty vehicles (HHDV) could easily be subtracted from the data set, leaving a very representative sample for light-duty vehicles (LDV) and light-medium-duty vehiles (LMDV).

-Because the real-life nature of Calvad data makes the hourly variation quite messy, it was decided to use spatial surrogate for each of four daily time periods (matching those in the [CalTrans CSTDM](http://www.dot.ca.gov/hq/tpp/offices/omsp/statewide_modeling/cstdm.html) modeling):
+Because the real-life nature of CalVAD data makes the hourly variation quite messy, it was decided to use spatial surrogate for each of four daily time periods (matching those in the [CalTrans CSTDM](http://www.dot.ca.gov/hq/tpp/offices/omsp/statewide_modeling/cstdm.html) modeling):

 * off peak: 6 AM to 10 AM
 * midday:   10 AM to 3 PM